Abstract

 RVFV inter-epidemic transmission dynamics

 Our modelling approach incorporates transhumant cattle movement, specific eco-regional transmission rates and ecological assumptions.
 Based on predictions that mosquito-borne transmission is responsible for 84% of RVFV infections in cattle (Nicolas et al., 2014), we pre-suppose the existence of an active mosquito population in the Gambia river eco-region (Snow, 1983) and show that RVFV infections can persist year-round therein.
 Despite the relatively low proportion of infectious cattle across the three structured subpopulations, RVFV transmission could be sustained in an endemic state over an extended period.
-Our simulations predicted there is 90.2% chance the transhumant subpopulation returning to their homestead villages at the start of the wet included a small proportion of infectious cattle (approximately 1% of the subpopulation).
+Our simulations predicted there is a 90.2% chance the transhumant subpopulation returning to their homestead villages at the start of the wet season would include a small proportion of infectious cattle (approximately 1% of the subpopulation).
 At the start and end of transhumance, GPS-tracked cattle herds in Cameroon exhibit active movement behaviour at an average daylight speed of 3 – 4 km/hour (Motta et al., 2018), a pattern corroborated by survey data from transhumant households in The Gambia.
 Given that RVFV incubation and viraemia last approximately seven to eight days, virus re-introduction to the Sahelian eco-region through the returning transhumant herds is plausible, posing a recurrent transmission risk.
 However, herd immunity among the Sahelian resident cattle population in our simulation prevents annual large-scale outbreaks.

 Age-seroprevalence curve and seropositivity decay

 Acquired immunity following natural infection with many communicable diseases is often imperfect, with immunity potentially waning over time, offering partial protection or failing entirely (Le et al., 2021).
-Although acquired immunity to RVFV is often considered long-lasting (Swanepoel & Coetzer., 2004; Wilson, 1994), there is lack of empirical data regarding the nature and longevity of IgG seropositivity following natural infection in ruminant livestock.
-In a long-term cohort study, Wright et al. (2020) observed that RVFV-specific IgG and neutralising antibodies remained detectable in adult humans up to eleven years post-infection, although antibody titers progressively declined.
+Although acquired immunity to RVFV is often considered long-lasting (Swanepoel & Coetzer., 2004; Wilson, 1994), there is a lack of empirical data regarding the nature and longevity of IgG seropositivity following natural infection in ruminant livestock.
+In a long-term cohort study, Wright et al. (2020) observed that RVFV-specific IgG and neutralising antibodies remained detectable in adult humans for up to eleven years post-infection, although antibody titers progressively declined.
 This finding has important implications for the interpretation of serological data: while antibodies may be present, the ability to detect them (i.e. seropositivity) may decline over time.
 Serological diagnostics reliant on detecting specific antibody thresholds may classify immune individuals as seronegative, potentially underestimating the true extent of population immunity.
 This implication has been observed in other viral infections.
 For instance, in a 13-year longitudinal study of 34 healthcare workers infected with SARS-CoV, the 50th percentile exhibited anti-nucleocapsid IgG titers below the assay detection limit by year nine, and 75th percentile fell below the limit by year thirteen (Guo et al., 2020).
 These observations reinforce the importance of considering seropositivity decay when interpreting long-term antibody persistence.

 Implications of the model and future enhancements